skip to content

 Module 4: Design thinking

-Understand the many definitions and uses of design and how to integrate skills from different disciplines to improve project design.
+Understand the many definitions and uses of design and how to integrate skills from different disciplines to improve project outcomes.

 Research